vl1146/SIOP2020ML/README.md

 # SIOP2020ML
-Data from the SIOP 2020 machine learning competition
+Files and data from the SIOP 2020 machine learning competition for Introduction to Machine Learning class Spring 2020